radekmie/changestream-to-redis/README.md

 * **No change stream resumption.** It is planned, but at the moment the program is entirely stateless.
 * **No high availability (HA).** There is no deduplication of the Redis messages, so setting up more than one `changestream-to-redis` instance with the same configuration will result in duplicated messages.
 It is a deliberate choice, since we have been using `oplogtoredis` in production without HA and never encountered any issues.
 * **No error handling.** As soon as the change stream or Redis communication fails, the program exits.
 It is planned, though `changestream-to-redis` is meant to restart as soon as it exits.
-* **No logging.** At the moment every single Redis message will be logged, but that is it.
-A proper, configurable logging is planned.
 * **No monitoring.** There is no monitoring of any kind, but both a healt-checking endpoint and [Prometheus](https://prometheus.io) metrics are planned.

 ## Development